Eyeliner Brush: Your Ultimate Guide to Flawless Lines

 Why Regular Cleaning is Crucial

-Think about it: your eyeliner brush comes into direct contact with your eyes and delicate eye area.
+Your eyeliner brush comes into direct contact with your eyes and delicate eye area.
 Product residue, oils, and bacteria can accumulate on the bristles, leading to clumpy application, color transfer, and even infections.
 Regular cleaning of your eyeliner brush is non-negotiable for both hygiene and performance.

 Step-by-Step Eyeliner Brush Cleaning Guide